 7.1 The road structure of the village with its narrow lanes was not designed for the demands of the 21st century with a high proportion of car users.
-The addition of up to perhaps 300 more cars with access mainly on to Bath Road will put an unacceptable strain on the road network of Bath Road and the village generally which suffers from many parked vehicles on the roadside.
+The addition to up to perhaps 300 more cars with access on to Bath Road and Marsh Lane will put an unacceptable strain on the road network of Bath Road and the narrow country lane of Marsh Lane.

-7.2 The impact on the road system is one reason why major developments are directed in the current Local Plan and the emerging Local Plan into urban areas where the necessary infrastructure is already in place or can be provided.
+7.2 The impact on the road system is one reason why major developments are directed in the current Local Plan and the emerging Local Plan into urban areas where the necessary infrastructure is already in place or can be more easily provided.

-7.3 The purpose of Local Plan policy GE5 is to minimise development which is detrimental to highway safety which, with 150 units, it clearly does not achieve as there is considerable doubt about the viability of the infrastructure changes needed for the access onto Bath Road.
+7.3 The purpose of Local Plan policy GE5 is to minimise development which is detrimental to highway safety which, with 150 units, it is unlikely to achieve as there is considerable doubt about the viability of the infrastructure changes needed for both access points.
+This policy is continued in the emerging Local Plan in Policy ES3 with regard to detrimental impact on highway safety.

-7.4 For the same reason of traffic volume, it would be a serious challenge to comply with policy TR1 with regard to highway improvements.
+7.4 For the same reason of traffic volume, it would be a serious challenge to comply with policy TR1 with regard to highway improvements particularly with reference to Marsh Lane.